XxFChen/XiaofuChen/_pages/about.md

 📔My research interests lie in multimodal learning, particularly in visual language perception for images and videos, such as localization, segmentation, and video understanding.
 Additionally, I am keen on exploring the theoretical foundations and efficiency improvements of large models.
 My work also extends to weakly supervised learning, where I have worked on projects like weakly supervised referring expression comprehension (REC) and segmentation (RES).

-📖I am currently working on projects:

-Post-Training Pruning for Efficient LLM Deployment on Mobile Devices with Prof.Guosheng Hu

 Publications: